Everton 0-2 Man Utd: Edinson Cavani and Anthony Martial goals fire United into Carabao Cup semi-finals

 Man of the match: Edinson Cavani

 While the first half was lively, the second lacked any kind of quality.
 The main incidents came off the ball.
-On 53 minutes there was as a strange coming-together between Cavani and Yerry Mina - which saw the United striker appear to grab the lower part of the defender's face and push him to the floor - but the referee opted to take no action.
+On 53 minutes there was as a strange coming-together between Cavani and Yerry Mina - which saw the United striker appear to grab the lower part of the defender's face and push him to the floor - but the referee opted to take no action, and there was no VAR to refer to at this stage of the competition.

 Then a couple of minutes later a clash between the leg of the jumping Eric Bailly and the head of Richarlison saw the Brazilian forced off, which may leave Ancelotti concerned heading into the busy Christmas schedule.